shadowshot-x/micro-product-go/README.md

 ## Using CORS
 Cross Origin Resource Sharing.
 Good security measure to protect the websites from malicious calls.
 It defines origins allowed to talk to the API.
 If source is not allowed, we reject the request.If we need to pass authentication headers like cookies the Origin Source should NOT be *.
 Like in this case where authentication using JWT is happening.

+## File Handling
+To Handle files usign a Golang server, we should not store them on our disk but on some cloud storage facility like S3.
+We can use our code to retrieve and send them.
+Golang's HTTP Fileserver helps to deal with sending the files from server.
+It provides a Handler for this.